Year-end tax documents

 In addition, if you, or any other individual who is offered health coverage because of their relationship to you (referred to here as family members), enrolled in USC’s self-insured health plan, Form 1095-C, Part III, provides information about you and your family members who had certain health coverage (referred to as “minimum essential coverage”) for some or all months during the year.
 If you or your family members are eligible for certain types of minimum essential coverage, you may not be eligible for the premium tax credit.

-Note that starting this year (the 2019 tax year, for which you’ll file tax returns in 2020), the individual mandate fine for not having qualifying healthcare coverage no longer applies.
-As such, Form 1040 will not have the “full-year health care coverage or exempt” box and Form 8965, Health Coverage Exemptions, will no longer be used.
-You need not make a shared responsibility payment or file Form 8965, Health Coverage Exemptions, with your tax return if you don’t have minimum essential coverage for part or all of 2019.
+Note that starting with the 2019 tax year, the Federal individual mandate fine for not having qualifying healthcare coverage no longer applies.
+As such, Form 1040 no longer has the “full-year health care coverage or exempt” box and Form 8965, Health Coverage Exemptions, is no longer used.
+However, certain states, such as California, have imposed a state-level individual mandate and may impose penalties for not having qualifying healthcare coverage.

-Part 2 includes information about the coverage USC offered to you and your dependent(s).
+- Part 2 includes information about the coverage USC offered to you, your spouse, and your

 - No one was enrolled in coverage for any month of the year